You should always apply for financial aid. You may be eligible for federal, state or institutional aid. Unless you actually apply, you will not know.

 The only way to determine your eligibility is to submit an application for financial aid.
 Many factors are considered in determining your eligibility.

-Daemen College recommends that entering First Year Students (beginning with the 2017/18 academic year) complete their FAFSA no later than November 15.
+Daemen College recommends that entering First Year Students complete their FAFSA no later than November 15.

 The Financial Aid Office will send you a financial aid award letter.

-Beginning with the 2017/18 FAFSA students and parents will report income information from your "prior 2015 tax year" so this should not be an issue for you since your tax return filing should have already been completed.
-If your situation is unique and you have not completed your 2015 tax return you can still complete your FAFSA using estimated income figures.
+This should not be an issue for you since the tax information used in your FAFSA is based on your prior year tax return filing (last years tax return) so you should have already completed the required tax return.
+If your situation is unique and you have not completed your prior years tax return you can still complete your FAFSA using estimated income figures.
 FAFSA allows you to indicate that the income information is estimated.

 Yes.
 After your first year, you will receive a "Renewal Application" which contains preprinted information from the previous year's FAFSA.
 Your eligibility for financial aid may change significantly from year to year.